Back to Insights

 The more similar the comparable properties in terms of type, location, use, condition, etc., the more confident an analyst can be in the metrics used to value the subject property.
 Once the characteristics of the subject property are compared with those of the comparable properties, adjustments are made to reflect any attributes that are either more or less favorable for the subject property and then a final determination of value is made.

 The sales comparison is a great way to determine how the market values properties that are similar to the subject property.
-However, like the cost approach above, the sales comparison method doesn’t capture the long-term cash flows an investor can expect during the hold period of the property.
+However, like the cost approach above, the sales comparison method doesn’t capture the long-term cash flows an investor can expect during the hold period of the property, making it a less comprehensive method for commercial property valuation.

 Read about commercial property comparative analysis